Get Help Today(855) 593-1695

 - Confusion and memory loss

-Looking at the above list, this could sound like any number of elder family members that someone could know.
+Looking at the above list, this could sound like any number of elder family members in a person’s life.
 Some of these are even just symptoms of getting older.
 That is why keeping a vigilant eye for these symptoms is important for the loved ones of someone who is in their later years.

 The longer people live, the better chance there is that they will experience some form of loss.
 The loss of jobs, homes, and loved ones will weigh on a person in ways that aren’t always easily identifiable from the outside.
 Especially as a person ages, they may feel the need to hide the stress in their life to appear more virile or stable.
 Because senior citizens may feel that they can’t reveal these issues to a child or loved one, they seek comfort through the numbing effects of alcohol.
 However, the concept of growing older carries a sense of security for many, so why would someone turn to alcohol abuse?